hveini/mod_serializer/README.md

 **port**: is the client port number, 8 digits long.<br />
 **ip**: is the client IP address (in IPv4 or in IPv6 format, depending how it is received)<br />

 The timestamp is generated just before the file is written and it changes every microsecond.
-So, it is quite rear for many requests to have exactly the same timestamp.
-But, still it is possible.
+So, it is quite rear for many requests to have exactly the same timestamp, but still possible.
 This is why there are other elements in the lock file name, making it unique in mod_serializer point of view.

 After the lock file is written, all the lock files starting with **SerializerPrefix** in **SerializerPath** directory are gone through and the lock file name, before this request lock file is searched.
 If it exists, mod_seriaizer waits untill it is gone.

 This search uses C library function [strcmp](https://en.wikibooks.org/wiki/C_Programming/string.h/strcmp), witch compares strings and returns which one is "less" or "greater".
 Since the lock file name has the timestamp after prefix, the returned "less" means the other lock file is created earlier.
 Using this knowledge, the lock file which is before this request in queue can be found.

-And in the rare case, where the timestamps equals, the compare result will depend on the other elements, but returns always the same order.
+In the rare case, where the timestamps equals, the compare result will depend on the other elements, but returns always the same order.

 Example, if the queue-files would look like:<br />
 a_0000160969386537851501000036794192.168.0.1<br />